WeChat downloads soared due to Trump’s failed ban

 Still, the threat of that ban saw WeChat downloads skyrocket in the U.S. On Saturday, when users feared the ban was 24 hours away from going into effect, Sensor Tower preliminary data showed WeChat had 27,000 installs—up 170% from a day earlier.
 That also was an 800% week-over-week climb.
 Combined downloads for Friday and Saturday totaled 37,000 installs—a 517% week-over-week increase.

-In other words, while a Trump ban on your app could have potential long-term consequences, in the short-term, it’s a great way to get a lot of free press and increase those download numbers into the tripple-percentage digits.
+In other words, while a Trump ban on your app could have potential long-term consequences, in the short term, it’s a great way to get a lot of free press and increase those download numbers into the triple-percentage digits.